Guinevere: Portrayals

 Later authors use her good and bad qualities to construct a deeper character who plays a larger role in the stories.
 In Chrétien's Yvain, the Knight of the Lion, for instance, she is praised for her intelligence, friendliness, and gentility.
-On the other hand, in Marie de France's probably late-12th-century Anglo-Norman poem Lanval (and Thomas Chestre's later Middle English version, Sir Launfal), Guinevere is a vindictive adulteress and temptress who plots the titular protagonist's death after failing to seduce him.
-She ends up punished when she is magically blinded by his secret true love from Avalon, the fairy princess Lady Tryamour (identified by some as the figure of Morgan le Fay).
+On the other hand, in Marie de France's probably late-12th-century Anglo-Norman poem Lanval (and Thomas Chestre's later Middle English version, Sir Launfal, where she is a daughter of King Rion of Ireland and Arthur marries her on the advise of Merlin despite her having had many lovers), Guinevere is a viciously vindictive adulteress and temptress who plots the titular protagonist's death after failing to seduce him.
+She ends up punished when she is magically blinded by his secret true love from Avalon, the fairy princess Lady Tryamour (identified by some as the figure of Morgan).
 Guinevere herself wields magical powers in The Rise of Gawain, Nephew of Arthur.
+The Alliterative Morte Arthure has Guinevere commit the greatest treason by giving Arthur's sword kept in her possession to her lover Mordred in order to be used against her husband.
+Throughout most of Malory's Le Morte d'Arthur, a late-medieval compilation highly influential for a common perception of Guinevere and many other characters today, she figures as "a conventional lady of [chivalric] romance, imperious, jealous, and demanding, with an occasional trait such as the sense of humor" (Edward Donald Kennedy), until she acquires more depth and undergoes major changes to her character at the end of the book, arguably becoming "the most fascinating, exasperating, and human of all medieval heroines" (Derek Brewer, cited by Kennedy).

-Such stories can be radically different in their depictions of Guinevere and the manners of her demise.
+Such varied tellings may be radically different in not just their depictions of Guinevere but also the manners of her demise.
 In the Italian 15th-century romance La Tavola Ritonda, Guinevere drops dead from grief upon learning of her husband's fate after Lancelot rescues her from the siege by Arthur's slayer Mordred.
-In Perlesvaus, it is Kay's murder of Loholt that causes Guinevere to die of anguish and she is then buried in Avalon with her son's severed head.
+In Perlesvaus, it is Kay's murder of her son Loholt that causes Guinevere to die of anguish; she is then buried in Avalon, together with her son's severed head.
 Alternatively, in what Arthurian scholars Geoffrey Ashe and Norris J. Lacy call one of "strange episodes" of Ly Myreur des Histors, a romanticized historical/legendary work by Belgian author Jean d'Outremeuse, Guinevere is a wicked queen who rules with the victorious Mordred until she is killed by Lancelot, here the last of the Knights of the Round Table; her corpse is then entombed with the captured Mordred who eats it before starving to death.
 Layamon's Brut (c.
 1200) features a prophetic dream sequence in which Arthur himself hacks Guinevere to pieces after beheading Mordred.
-Historically, the bones of Guinevere were claimed to have been found buried alongside those of Arthur during the exhumation of their purported graves by the monks of Glastonbury Abbey in 1091.
+Historically, the bones of Guinevere were claimed to have been found buried alongside those of Arthur (described as "his second wife" on their grave stone as reported by Gerald of Wales) during the exhumation of their purported graves by the monks of Glastonbury Abbey in 1091.